nahid/apify/docs/Apify-Documentation-Updated.md

 # Start the mock server on the default port
 dotnet run mock-server

-# Start the mock server on a custom port
+# Start the mock server on a custom port with verbose logging
-dotnet run mock-server --port 3000
+dotnet run mock-server --port 3000 --verbose

 # Start the mock server with debug information
 dotnet run mock-server --port 3000 --debug